Q. What is AWS Ground Station?

 Q. What radio frequencies/bands can AWS Ground Station use to communicate with satellites?

-AWS Ground Station antennas are capable of using all common frequency bands to communicate with satellites, including: S-, X-, UHF.
+AWS Ground Station antennas are capable of using common frequency bands to communicate with satellites, including: S- and X-.

 Q. How fast is AWS Ground Station?

-AWS Ground Station supports narrowband uplink up to 54 MHz and downlink speeds up to 500MHz.
+AWS Ground Station supports narrowband uplink speeds up to 54 MHz and downlink speeds up to 500MHz.

 Q. How far in advance can I schedule Contacts?

-Reserved Minute Contacts may be reserved up to 6 months in advance and rescheduled up to 8 days prior to a scheduled contact.
-On demand contacts can be scheduled up to 15 minutes in advance and cannot be rescheduled.
+Reserved Minute Contacts may be reserved up to 21 days in advance and rescheduled up to 1 day prior to a scheduled contact.
+On demand contacts can be scheduled as much as 7 days and as little as 15 minutes in advance and cannot be rescheduled.

 Q. How does AWS Ground Station relate to/work with other AWS products?